I mentioned on TTMT a couple of weeks back that I have quite a few doodles from over the winter break.

 When my daughter asked for a school bag to carry her supplies in that could do double duty as a purse, I once again turned to the Monk’s Bag pattern.
 This time, I made changes to the bag so it would hold up to her day-to-day life as a high school student.
 She also needed a bigger, sturdier bag, so I plotted changes that would work for both of us.

-The construction of the Monk’s Bag is idea for pockets that are built right into the lining, which is what I do here.
+The construction of the Monk’s Bag is ideal for pockets that are built right into the lining, which is what I do here.
 I think you’ll find these pockets both easy to add and very sturdy!
 I’ve also added interfacing to the outside bag pieces, which gives the bag more body and will (hopefully!) help avoid the wear that developed in my original Monk’s Bag.

 The basic idea of this tutorial is the same as the Purl Bee bag, but there are quite a few additional steps as well as a number of construction changes.